EEOC calls incivility ‘gateway drug’ to workplace harassment

 - Provide examples of good and bad conduct

 The words and actions employees and managers choose in their daily interactions reflect how well they understand workplace civility and respect.
-In your communication, policies and training include examples of both conduct that is appropriate, and behavior – both verbal and physical – that constitutes unlawful harassment.
+In your communication, policies and civility training, be sure to include examples of both conduct that is appropriate, and behavior – both verbal and physical – that constitutes unlawful harassment.

 - Implement procedures for reporting harassment